wheelercj/emailer/README.md

 ## public functions

+**contacts.load_from_xlsx** - Loads contacts from an XLSX file.
+The order of the columns in the file must be the same as the order of the variables in the Contact class (you can just rearrange the Contact class if needed).
+By default, the first row of the file is ignored.

+**contacts.load_from_csv** - Loads contacts from a CSV file.

+**contacts.load_from_tsv** - Loads contacts from a TSV file.

 **contacts.load_from_str** - Loads contacts from a string.
 By default, each contact must be on its own line and must contain the comma-separated data specified in the Contact class (in contacts.py).
 A filter predicate can be provided to filter out some contacts.
+The delimiter is easy to change from commas to anything else.

 **emailer.create_email_message** - Creates an email message object.